 How old is your dog?

-If he’s less than a year old then just stick with short day hikes that don’t put any unnecessary stress on his developing bones and joints.
-Equally, if he’s getting on a bit, then don’t push the miles.
+Equally,if your dog is getting on a bit, don’t push the miles.
 Look out for signs of tiredness and monitor it on each hike.
-If your old pup is getting tired more quickly than usual then it may just be that he’s ready for something shorter and more chilled out!
+If your old pup is getting tired more quickly than usual then it may just be that it’s ready for something shorter and more chilled out!

-Will your dog run off if he catches the scent of a wild animal?
+Will your dog run off if it catches the scent of a wild animal?

 Is your dog OK on a leash?

-Although it would be nice for him to roam free for the duration of your time in the wild, there will be times when it is essential for him be leashed.
-If your dog isn’t so great with a leash then he’ll need some training to get him accustomed to it before you head out into the wilderness.
+Although it would be nice for your dog to roam free for the duration of your time in the wild, there will be times when being leashed is absolutely essential.
+If your dog isn’t so great with a leash then you’ll need to put some training hours in to get him accustomed to it before you head out into the wilderness.

 The benefits of backpacking with dogs